Concrete consists of the following main components:

 - Aggregate and sand

 Ordinary Portland Cement (OPC) is made from a combination of chalk, clay and sand heated to 1450°C. The cement is then formed and blended into a powder mix with small quantities of gypsum added.
 Volcanic ash – generally fly ash, a by product from coal and slag, is also added to cement to increase its chemical resistance.
 Fly ash and slag ash contain large deposits of silicon dioxide and calcium oxide.
-Blends of fly ash are generally classified as CEM II cements and blends of slag ash classified as CEM III.
-Fly ash and slag are by products of other industries and blending these in cements adds to the environmental benefits of cements and concrete.
+Blends of fly ash are generally classified as CEM II cement and blends of slag ash classified as CEM III.
+Fly ash and slag are by products of other industries and blending these in cement adds to the environmental benefits of cement and concrete.
 Approximately 43% of the recycled fly ash is used in OPC production.

 Water and admixtures are also added.
 It is vital that water is tightly controlled in order to achieve the correct mix and strength.
 Admixtures are used to improve strength, durability and workability of concrete depending on the application.